d99kris/nchat/README.md

 status with other users.
 I.e. the status will read `Away` instead of `Online` when the terminal is inactive (assuming `online_status_share=1` and `online_status_dynamic=1`).

+### auto_compose_command

+Specifies a custom command to use to auto-compose message reply.
+The command shall include `%1` which will be replaced by the path of a temporary text file with message history.
+If not specified, the following default command is used:

+    (prefix)/libexec/nchat/compose -c '%1'

+Refer to [Auto-Compose](/doc/AUTOCOMPOSE.md) for details.

+### auto_compose_enabled

+Specifies whether to enable using auto-compose.
+The reason for not enabling it by default is that the `compose` tool may use third-party services (if API key is set up in the shell environment) that can incur costs.

+### auto_compose_history_count

+Specifies the maximum number of chat messages up to latest (or current selected) to pass to the auto-compose tool.

 ### call_command